4 Smart Reasons to Start Planning Your DIY Christmas Now (and Save Big!)

-Christmas may be the most beautiful time of the year, but it’s also one of the most stressful and expensive.
+Christmas for many is a beautiful time of the year but not when it hits us with guilt-induced stress, financial pressure, and no time to counter its attack.
 Expectations run high, and it’s tempting to whip out the credit cards to create the perfect Christmas for your family, with lavish meals, new decorations, and the latest, greatest gadgets and fashions for everyone on your Christmas gift list.
 But you don’t have to overspend or go into debt to have a fabulous holiday.

 Start planning for Christmas now.
 I promise it’s the way to do less and enjoy more!

-Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases at no cost to you.
+EverydayCheapskate™ is reader-supported.
+We participate in the Amazon Services LLC Associates Program and other affiliate advertising programs, designed to provide a means for us to earn from qualifying purchases, at no cost to you.

 Spot on, as always, Mary.
 I started in June of this year.
 There is almost no better feeling than not facing a pile of credit card debt at the first of the year!
 This year may be tricky for many with high inflation!
 I am going super practical.
 I have even already purchased my little Christmas ham and have it in the deep freeze in anticipation of prices continuing to rise as well as many of my sides dish ingredients for Thanksgiving and Christmas.
 Just cannot be prepared enough…